lablup/raftify/README.md

 ### Manipulate FSM by RaftServiceClient

-If you want to operate the FSM remotely, use `RaftServiceClient`.
+If you want to operate the FSM remotely, you can use [RaftServiceClient](https://docs.rs/raftify/latest/raftify/raft_service/raft_service_client/struct.RaftServiceClient.html).

 ```rust
 let mut leader_client = create_client(&"127.0.0.1:60061").await.unwrap();